Addressing fun, healthy indulgence and convenience for consumers with changing habits

 - cocktail & beverage inspiration – imagine coconut/pineapple mojito or banana/berry & spirulina smoothie

 Consumers are looking for improvements in cereal products.
-Cereal products in which natural ingredients replace artificial ones, as well as those with reduced sugar and/or added functional ingredients respond to cereal eaters' desire for healthier alternatives.
+Cereal products in which natural ingredients replace artificial ones, as well as those with reduced sugar and/or added functional ingredients like fiber respond to cereal eaters' desire for healthier alternatives.
 Think of sugar reduced cereal fillings and sugar-free bindings for granola.
 The key is finding a way to ensure that the taste and crispy texture of the cereal is not compromised.

 - Did you know that Taura has a range of very low water activity pastes, that ensure a soft and tasty filling and keep the cereal crispy?
 Or fruit pieces for porridge?

 The time is right for brands to innovate in cereal, since cereal reclaimed its place in households since 2020, as people sought comfort, convenience.
 Fun, healthy indulgence and convenience are 3 key drivers for innovation in the category.
 Broadening cereal eating moments to an afternoon & evening snack, mini-formats and filled cereal are opportunities worth exploring, if you want to shake things up in cereal.